this post does contain affiliate links but as always all thoughts & suggestions are from my experience

 Once I started seeing the effects of feeding a raw diet to my dogs I got all jazzed up to go full holistic.
 The next stop for me was ridding and preventing fleas without harsh chemicals.
-It has been 3 years since then, which means three flea seasons.
+It has been 4 years since then, which means four flea seasons.
 Here are the remedies I have tried along the way.
 The victories and epic fails.
 Also a few I just learned about.

-Year 1: Natural Flea Repellent & Control
+Natural Flea Repellent & Control

 My first attempt at going natural was not ALL natural.
-I was still tip toeing into the holistic waters and wasn’t comfortable not using a flea treatment that I wasn’t familiar with.
-So, I went with more conventional method.
+I was still tiptoeing into the holistic waters and wasn’t comfortable not using a flea treatment that I wasn’t familiar with.
+So, I went with a more conventional method.
 A spot-on formula that was supposed to be natural.
 It was full of chemicals still but had clove oil as a main ingredient.
 That made me feel like I was being natural and that was enough for me.
 The result was that our house smelled overwhelmingly like cloves.
 To the point that my eyes were watering and my poor lab moped around hunched over and couldn’t stop sneezing.
-He also got fleas after one swim at the river.
+He also got fleas after one swim in the river.
 Epic fail.

-Year 2: Diatomaceous Earth, Salt, & Borax vs. The Fleas
+Diatomaceous Earth, Salt, & Borax vs. The Fleas

-The next year I was a little further down my natural dog lifestyle path and had found that one of my favorite holistic vets had a natural spot-on flea treatment.
+The next year I was a little further down my natural dog lifestyle path and had found that one of my favorite holistic vets has a natural spot-on flea treatment.
 So, I was all in.
 I felt I was making progress towards my holistic dog goals without having to quit my job to maintain it.
 This time it took two swims in the river and one visit to a friend’s house before my dogs got fleas. ( I adopted another dog since last year.)
-This year I was ready to put out an usual amount of effort and decided to find some more options for my house and dogs.
+This year I was ready to put out an unusual amount of effort and decided to find some more options for my house and dogs.
 I was determined to find a non-toxic home remedy.

 Non-toxic Flea Powders

 I considered Borax, the green household cleaner.
-I had become familiar with it years before after I moved to house that I am sure is built on Seattle’s largest ant colony.
+I had become familiar with it years before after I moved to a house that I am sure is built on Seattle’s largest ant colony.
 It seemed alright as far as chemical free goes, but never made a dent in my ant problem so, I was not confident about it helping my flea problem.
 Then I heard salt would kill the fleas and their eggs.
 Regular, natural, organic salt!
 I was ecstatic.
 Then I read up on the process to make it effective.
 I would have to apply salt to all furniture and carpets then let it sit for three days.
 Three days?!
 Once again that is way to labor intensive and time consuming for my house.
 Lastly, I found diatomaceous earth powder.
 I just buy the human-grade stuff and sprinkle it around like Carpet Fresh and vacuum away.
 I could also make a flea-powder out of it for my dogs.
 Coolio.
 Unfortunately, the same material that scratches the flea eggs so they die also scratches my throat and lungs.
 Everyone kept telling me if I just applied carefully and then let it settle I would be fine.
 I am not that careful I guess, and my house is never settled.
 N-E-V-E-R. So, even though it is a great solution for some it isn’t for this gal.
 I ended up using the more natural flea spray from the year before along with another toxic three-month flea pill for my dogs.
 Fail.

-Year 3: Foods for Flea Prevention & Baths
+Foods for Flea Prevention & Baths

 Homemade Flea Baths

-As I researched chemical-free flea baths for my dogs and came across a suggestion of using DAWN dish washing detergent.
+As I researched chemical-free flea baths for my dogs and came across a suggestion of using DAWN dishwashing detergent.
 Although I am sure it is less toxic than traditional fleas dips, I am skeptical that anything blue is natural.
 So, I passed on that option.
 Next, I found vinegar.
-The idea of using it to bathe my dog’s was new to me.
+The idea of using it to bathe my dog was new to me.
 I looked into my options to find the most effective with the least possible effort required.
 Here is what I found:

-- Vinegar does not kill fleas, but does repel them
+- Vinegar does not kill fleas but does repel them

 - Both white vinegar and apple cider vinegar work